Colonel Ross: Character

-Film Portrayal
+Film portrayal

 The Ipcress File (1965) shows Ross to be fond of his London Club and to enjoy feeding the birds.
 He keeps a packet of bird seed in a jar on his desk to feed pigeons from the window of his office overlooking Trafalgar Square.
-Later he is seen feeding ducks in St James's Park.
+Later, he is seen feeding ducks in St James's Park.
 Ross claims to possess a "sense of humour".
 He tells Palmer that his B-107 personnel file "makes awful reading" and concludes that "you just love the army, don't you?"

 In Funeral in Berlin (1966), Ross is shown to be a keen gardener, briefing Palmer while tackling a large thistle patch in his sprawling garden.
 "I like weeds," he tells Palmer rather pointedly.
 "You have to keep the flowers out, defend the strong against the weak.
 A garden should be like a country lane, a place you can walk in.
 Not with flower beds laid out like a cemetery."

-In Billion Dollar Brain (1967), Ross tells Palmer “I want you back in MI5”.
-This is inconsistent with the two previous films, and the books, where it is mentioned that Ross’ department is under in the War Office and part of the Army, not a civilian department under the Home Office.
-The novels make it clear that 'Harry' has not and does not work for MI5, and that department is referred to euphemistically as “The Friends”.
+In Billion Dollar Brain (1967), Ross tells Palmer, "I want you back in MI5".
+This is inconsistent with the two previous films, and the books, where it is mentioned that Ross' department is in the War Office and part of the Army, not a civilian department under the Home Office.
+The novels make it clear that 'Harry' has not and does not work for MI5, and that department is referred to euphemistically as "The Friends".